Skip to main content

 FAQ

 • Does a KB exclusion apply to all devices, or can I target specific groups?
 KB exclusions are organization-wide.
-Every device in your organization will skip the excluded update.
-There's no group-scoped exclusion β€” if you need to allow an update on some devices but not others, you'd need to manage that through automation logic or manual installation rather than exclusions.
+Every Windows device in your organization will be skipped by Level's automated patching for any KB on the list.
+There's no group-scoped exclusion.
+If you need to allow an update on some devices but not others, manage that through automation logic or manual install rather than exclusions.

 • Who can create and manage KB exclusions?
 Technicians with access to Workspace settings.
-See Workspace β†’ Permissions for details on role-based access.
+See Workspace → Permissions for details on role-based access.

 Did this answer your question?